jtauber/greek-inflexion/README.md

  - better stem shape heuristics when conjecturing stems
  - better stem conjecture when multiple forms available
  - richer stem database from principal parts lists
- - support for all verb forms in MorphGNT
  - support for more nominal forms